MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Method

-While SFT enforces motion adherence, it cannot guarantee physical plausibility or aesthetic quality of the generated videos, objectives that are ill-suited for conventional loss functions~\cite{flow_grpo}.
-To bridge this gap, we introduce a post-training alignment stage using Reinforcement Learning (RL).
-This stage models the denoising process as a Markov Decision Process (MDP) and employs Group Relative Policy Optimization (GRPO)~\cite{flow_grpo} for optimization.
+\blockhead{Stage 2: Physical Alignment via GRPO Post-Training} SFT alone cannot guarantee physical plausibility or aesthetic quality, objectives ill-suited to conventional loss functions~\cite{flow_grpo}.
+We therefore introduce an RL alignment stage that models the denoising process as a Markov Decision Process and employs Group Relative Policy Optimization (GRPO)~\cite{flow_grpo}.
+Optimization is guided by a composite reward:

-The optimization is guided by a composite reward function $R(x_0)$, which evaluates the overall quality of a generated video $x_0$ by taking a weighted sum of a physics-based reward and an aesthetic reward: